piotrfutymski/piotrfutymski/README.md

 <b>Programming</b>

-I started to learn programming when I was fiveteen.
+I started to learn programming when I was fifteen.
 It was vary fascinating to me.
 I began from C++ and tried many other technologies.
 I'm familiar with C++ and modern C++ 11/14.
 I know Python, C# and basics of .Net platform.
 I programm on Linux and Windows and want to develop my skills.
 I am interested in machine learning and physics.

 <b>Education</b>